-National Association of the Deaf (NAD)

-NAD is a national consumer organization representing people who are deaf and hard of hearing.
-NAD provides information about standards for American Sign Language Interpreters and the Captioned http://www.nad.org/

-Media Program on its website.
+National Association of the Deaf (NAD): NAD is a national consumer organization representing people who are deaf and hard of hearing.
+NAD provides information about standards for American Sign Language Interpreters and the Captioned Media Program on its website.
+Visit the NAD website: NAD.org.

-National Federation of the Blind (NFB)

-NFB is a national organization advocating on behalf of persons who are blind or have low vision.
+National Federation of the Blind (NFB): NFB is a national organization advocating on behalf of persons who are blind or have low vision.
 NFB provides on-line resources for technology for the blind, including a technology resource list, a computer resource list, screen access technology, sources of large print software for computers, and sources of closed-circuit TV (CCTV).
+Visit the NFB website: NFB.org.